Back to Blog

 Massage guns work best as part of a complete recovery routine.
 Here's what I use alongside mine:

 Foam Rollers.
 Still essential for broader muscle groups and joint mobility.
-A massage gun can't replace the sustained pressure of a quality foam roller like this TriggerPoint model I've been using for 2 years.
+A massage gun can't replace the sustained pressure of a quality foam roller.
 Use the roller for general muscle release, then target specific knots with the massage gun.

 Resistance Bands for Mobility.
 After using the massage gun, resistance bands help maintain the improved range of motion.
 I keep a set in my gym bag for post-massage gun stretching routines.

 Protein Recovery.
 Recovery isn't just mechanical — proper nutrition matters.
-I use this protein shaker to mix recovery drinks immediately after my massage gun sessions.
-The combination of percussion therapy and proper protein timing maximizes recovery benefits.
+I mix recovery drinks immediately after my massage gun sessions.
+The combination of percussion therapy and proper protein timing maximises recovery benefits.

 FINAL RECOMMENDATION